Learning by Osmosis

 Sleep Learning Research

 Others have replicated Emmons and Simon’s research with the same results.
 However, more recent methods of monitoring brain activity records neuronal changes when sounds, lights, and smells are present during sleep.
-We can infer from this that stimuli is being processes at some level.
+We can infer from this that stimuli is being processed at some level.
 Several studies over the last thirty years has confirmed that many cognitive processes occur during sleep.

 Perception Without Awareness